 Bill & Melinda Gates Foundation- Gates Cambridge Scholarships:

-Eight scholarships are awarded under the program.
-The benefits include £17,500 for 12 months, inbound visa costs & the cost of the Immigration Health Surcharge, one-way airfare, and 100% fee remission.
+Approx. 80 scholarships are awarded under the program. £20,000 for 12 months; pro rata for courses shorter than 12 months.
+In addition, PhD scholars will be funded for up to 4 years, inbound visa costs & the cost of the Immigration Health Surcharge, one-way airfare, and 100% fee remission.

 UNSW’s Future of Change Scholarship:

 A stipend of AUD 10,000 per annum is awarded to Indian students enrolled in UG and PG courses for the minimum duration of the program.
-The award is granted on the basis of academic merit.
+The award is granted based on academic merit.

 Global Excellence Scholarship at UWA:

 It is open to graduate and postgraduate students.
-The fund amount may vary from AUD 48,000 to 24,000 over two years on eligible courses.
+The fund amount for eligible courses may vary from AUD 48,000 to 24,000 over two years.
 The scholarship is given out on academic merit.

 The Australian student visa allows international students to work 20 hours weekly during studies and full-time during semester breaks.
 This not only eases the burden of college fees in Australia but also helps with the experience of working in a foreign country.